rezpe/proba_vis_article/perez2021visprob.md

     - Based on natural frequencies [8]
     - Use of Amazon Mechanical Turk to compare the dot plot with several types of visualizations [9]

+## Experiment

+ML Model:
+- Measure of training times and metrics: RMSE, CRPS, BIAS and MAPE.

+Dot plot time series evaluation:
+    - Use of Amazon Mechanical Turk to compare the dot plot with several types of visualizations [9]

 ## Results

 - Analyst explores a much smaller feature space, which takes less time than algorithms.